-Drought Information Coordination with other Entities Measures and/or impacts that customers can expect if drought continues or intensifies Be aware of the drought response measures implemented by other local providers.
+Drought Information Coordination with other Entities Measures and/or impacts which customers can expect if drought continues or intensifies Be aware of the drought response measures implemented by other local providers.
 This will assist in addressing public concerns and questions.
 Increase advertisement of water conservation promotion and incentives specified in the conservation and drought plans Identify synergies/benefits of working with other entities on this advertisement campaign.
-Landscaping tips during a drought (e.g. which plants to convert to drip, which to save, which to let die) Research information that is currently available and identify whether there are other entities that can assist with this effort.
+Landscaping tips during a drought (e.g., which plants to convert to drip, which to save, which to let die) Research information that is currently available and identify whether there are other entities that can assist with this effort.
 Post-drought landscape revival information Research information that is currently available and identify whether there are other entities that can assist with this effort.
-Encourage intense public discussion and media involvement concerning ways to reduce water use while minimizing impacts (e.g. landscaping impacts) The Town's Communications Department Explain rate increases/drought surcharges if applicable (this can concern both drought and post-drought years) Be aware of other provider's rates and drought surcharges, if applicable Publicize efforts of individuals and businesses as examples of how to reduce water use.
-The Town's Communications Department
+Encourage intense public discussion and media involvement concerning ways to reduce water use while minimizing impacts (e.g., landscaping impacts) The Town's Communications Department Explain rate increases/drought surcharges if applicable (this can concern both drought and post-drought years) Be aware of other provider's rates and drought surcharges, if applicable Publicize efforts of individuals and businesses as examples of how to reduce water use.
+The Town's Communications Department Response measure notifying customers who are in the top 10-25% of users for their customer class.
+Offer audit and leak detection assistance.
+The Town's Communications Department.

 Castle Rock Water will coordinate efforts with the Communications Department to ensure that accurate information is being conveyed to the media and to customers, and that educational and outreach opportunities are maximized.
 The Communications Department will be responsible for developing regular action plans detailing the specific drought-related messages delivered to the targeted audiences both prior to and during a drought.
 This will be an evolving process that could change on a seasonal basis depending on weather and public concerns.
-The basic targeted audiences and communication tools intended to be used by the Communications Department are shown in Table 12.
+The basic targeted audiences and communication tools intended to be used by the Communications Department are shown in Table 15.
 Outreach will mainly consist of website communications, social networking media, and emailing lists with informational emails during non-drought periods.
 Communication tools will likely be expanded to newspaper articles, television ads, water bill inserts, emails targeted to specific water users, the introduction of a drought or water-related hotline, booths at special events, public meetings or special events, and school programs during a drought.